MarcoPolo/marcopolo.github.io/content/code/2021-05-10-declarative-dev-environments.md

 cases I'd suggest using Nix to generate the Docker images.
 This way you get the declarative and reproducible properties from Nix and the convenience from Docker.

-As a caveat to all of the above, if you already have a reproducible dev setup with a Docker container that works for you, please don't throw that all out and redesign your system from scratch.
+As a caveat to all of the above, if you already have a reproducible dev environment with a Docker container that works for you, please don't throw that all out and redesign your system from scratch.
 Keep using it until it stops meeting your needs and come back to this when it happens.
 Until then, keep building.